SaiWebApps/ScalaFunctionalProgrammingPrinciples/README.md

+# Functional Programming Principles in Scala

-# Assignments for Coursera's "Functional Programming in Scala"
+`Course 1 of Coursera's "Functional Programming in Scala" Specialization`

 ## Table of Contents
 * [Prerequistes](#prereqs)